THE ASSOCIATION.

 Cédric Ringenbach founded the Climate Fresk NGO in 2018.
 Its goal is to raise awareness and participation of the workshops and to train and upskill Climate Fresk facilitators.

-The organisation has a decentralised and participatory governance structure that was inspired by the Swedish Pirate Party whose principles include do-ocracy, transparency and the right to make mistakes.
+The organisation has a decentralised and participatory governance structure whose principles include do-ocracy, transparency and the right to make mistakes.

 The NGO was created on 17 December 2018.
 Its goal is to: